Installation

 - Local development:

-npm run devruns the backend and Vite frontend together (see Quick start). - Production on bare metal or a VM:
+npm run devruns the backend and frontend together (see Quick start). - Production (no Docker):

-npm run buildthennpm run startafter you configure environment variables (see Configuration). - Production in Docker: build or use a container from the root
+npm run buildthennpm run startafter setting up environment variables (see Configuration). - Production with Docker: use the ready-made

 Build for production (when not using Docker)